Comoros Blocks 35-36-37 (60%)

-Operators Eni, ExxonMobil, Anadarko and TOTAL SA are expected to drill in excess of 20 deep-water exploration and development wells in Mozambique in 2017-2020, offering various rig sharing opportunities for the partnership.
+Operators Eni, ExxonMobil, Anadarko and TOTAL SA are expected to drill iseveral dozen deep-water exploration and development wells in Mozambique in from 2017 onwards, offering various rig sharing opportunities for the partnership.

-The partnership also consists of Bahari Resources Ltd (40%), a privately owned oil & gas exploration company focused on Sub-Saharan Africa.
-It was formed in 2012 by several founding shareholders of Ophir Energy plc.
+Bahari Resources Ltd is a privately owned oil & gas exploration company focused on Sub-Saharan Africa.
+It was formed in 2012 by the founding shareholders of Ophir Energy plc.

 Local CommunitiesTo top

 Since 2012, the partnership has invested annually in community development programmes incl. the refurbishment of a primary school on the island of Grande Comore and a hospital on the island of Mohéli (in collaboration with the International Red Cross and Red Crescent Movement).

 The partnership has also invested in the training of Comorian nationals incl. various oil & gas courses by the French Insitute of Petroleum (Institut Français du Pétrole) and English language classes.

 The Union of the ComorosTo top